BongiweLubisi/NYC-Taxi-Data-Engineering-Pipeline/README.md

 This step ensures the data is structured and analysis-ready.

-### 🔷 Presentation Layer (Warehouse – DBO Schema)
+### 🔷Presentation Layer (Warehouse – DBO Schema)

+The presentation layer is also managed within the presentation pipeline, where:
-Cleaned data is loaded into presentation tables optimized for reporting and analytics.
+- Cleaned and transformed data is loaded from staging into presentation tables
+- Data is structured and optimized for reporting and analytics

+### 🔷Orchestration Layer (Master Pipeline)

+An orchestration pipeline (PL_Orchestrate_NYC_Taxi) coordinates the execution of all pipelines by:
+	•	Invoking the staging pipeline
+	•	Invoking the presentation pipeline
+	•	Ensuring the end-to-end workflow runs in the correct sequence

+### 🔷Analytics Layer (Semantic Model & Reporting)

+A semantic model is built on top of the presentation layer and connected to Power BI.
+This enables the creation of dashboards and KPIs that support business decision-making.